camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/06-history.html.md

   among which the clock may not be synced accurately down to nanoseconds.

-To work around this, the Camunda engine generates sequence numbers which can be used to _partially_ sort history events by their occurence:
+To work around this, the Camunda engine generates sequence numbers which can be used to _partially_ sort history events by their occurrence.

 At a BPMN level this means that instances of concurrent activities (example: activities on different parallel branches after a parallel gateway) cannot be compared to each other.
 Instances of